 We recently published our Guide to Traveling in Tokyo, and tons of you have already downloaded this great resource for planning your trip to Japan's capital.
-Our Japan Travel Specialists took a break in planning your Japan tour and were very generous with their knowledge, and we thought we would give you a preview of what you can expect to find within!
+Our Japan Travel Specialists took a break in planning Tokyo tours and were very generous with their knowledge, and we thought we would give you a preview of what you can expect to find within!

 Following is a sample from the guide, which goes over the best times of year to travel in Tokyo.